peterfarrar/principles-of-management-notes/notes_ch_11.md

 How do companies use rewards strategies to influence employee performance and motivation?

 Companies use performance and reward systems to motivate employees.
 **Reward Systems** are frameworks organizations create to  motivate employees to perform at a high level.
 High performing employees are rewarded some form of compensation to keep them motivated.
-M ost organizations use a **pay-for-performance** approach, which rewards high performing, impactful employees competitively.
+Most organizations use a **pay-for-performance** approach, which rewards high performing, impactful employees competitively.

 Stephen Miller, _Study: Pay for Performance Pays Off_:
 * Recognize and reward high performers (46.9%)
 * Increase the likelihood of achieving corporate goals (32.5%)
 * Improve productivity (7.8%)
 * Move away from an entitlement culture (7.8%)

 Half of high performing companies pay for performance, recognizing, and rewarding their top performers.
 Lower performing organizations tended to focus on corporate goals.

 HR is responsible for designing, implementing, communicating the pay-for-performance program.
 Important elements are: